 OMI 1970s Reading Floor Lamps

-Materials: Brown painted brass and iron.
+Materials: Brown painted round iron base.
 Cast iron counterweight in the base.
-Brown painted aluminium lampshade, white painted inside.
+Brown painted long iron rod.
+Brown painted aluminium lampshade, white painted on the inside.
 Some plastic parts.
 Bakelite sockets.

 Height: 113 cm / 44.48”